Barbara’s Stage 3 Colon Cancer Story

 - Mental & Emotional Impacts of Cancer

-Yes, there’s a lot of things that are out of your control, but there are things that are in your control and do your best to make good choices.
+Yes, there’s a lot of things that are out of your control, but there are things that are in your control.
+Do your best to make good choices.

 It’s an 80-20.
-80-percent of the time, choose positivity, choose good stuff, choose smoothies and supplements, and detoxifiers, choose to surround yourself with people with positive attitude, optimism, hope, love, laughter, light.
+80% of the time, choose positivity; choose good stuff; choose smoothies, supplements, and detoxifiers; choose to surround yourself with people with positive attitude, optimism, hope, love, laughter, light.

 Those are in your control.Barbara M.